thoughtspot/cs_tools/docs/tutorial/schedule.md

     | Measure-Object -Line
     ```

-=== ":fontawesome-brands-apple:, :fontawesome-brands-linux: Mac, Linux"
+=== ":fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-centos: Mac, Linux, ThoughtSpot cluster"

     For the sake of example, these are the contents of a bash script in your Downloads folder called `counter.sh`